Meråker Municipality: General information

-The municipality of Meråker was established on 1 January 1874 when the old municipality of Øvre Stjørdal was divided into two: Hegra (population: 3,409) in the east and Meråker (population: 1,861) in the west.
+The municipality of Meråker was established on 1 January 1874 when the old Øvre Stjørdalen Municipality was divided into two: Hegra Municipality (population: 3,409) in the east and Meråker Municipality (population: 1,861) in the west.
 The municipal borders have not changed since then.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named after the old Meråker farm (spelled "Mørakre" around 1430) since the first Meråker Church was built there.
 The meaning of the first element is uncertain (maybe merr which means "mare" or mýrr which means "bog" or "marsh").
 The last element is akr which means "field" or "acre".
+Historically, the name of the municipality was spelled Meraker.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Meraaker.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Meraaker with the digraph "aa", and after this reform, the name was spelled Meråker, using the letter å was instead.

 Coat of arms

 The coat of arms was granted on 28 September 1990.
 The official blazon is "Gules, a cart argent" (I rødt en sølv vogn).
 This means the arms have a red field (background) and the charge is a mining cart.
 The mining cart has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This design was chosen to symbolize the fact that mining has traditionally played a major role in the area and has been of great economic importance for Meråker.
 The municipal flag has the same design as the coat of arms.